Rehabilitation Counseling Care

 University Rehabilitation Services is the vocational rehabilitation facility operated through the Department of Rehabilitation Counseling.
-Interns from the program work alongside clinical staff members, providing counseling and assessment services to adults with disabilities.
-Faculty clinicians include Gerald Casenave, PhD, CRC, and Cheryl Silver, PhD.
+Interns from the Program work alongside clinical staff members, providing counseling and assessment services to adults with disabilities.
+Faculty clinicians include Gerald Casenave, Ph.D., CRC.

 Group counseling provides a safe and healthy group atmosphere to practice newly developed health and self-management skills, while supporting fellow members as they learn about themselves.
 Group counseling is scheduled from Monday through Thursday each week.